Pseudo2Real: Task Arithmetic for Pseudo-Label Correction in Automatic Speech Recognition: Conclusion

 \section{Conclusion}

 This work proposed \textbf{\ours}, a parameter-space correction method that mitigates systematic pseudo-label errors in ASR domain adaptation without requiring target-domain labels.
 Experiments on \textsc{AfriSpeech-200} across ten African accents and multiple Whisper sizes show consistent gains, achieving up to 35\% relative WER reduction on Whisper \textsc{tiny} and occasionally surpassing topline models trained with true labels.
 We also introduced \textbf{\ours-SC}, which yields additional improvements in several teacher–student settings.
-Future work includes extending \ours to multilingual and spontaneous speech settings, exploring the dynamic scaling of correction strength, and analyzing the interpretability of learned correction vectors.
+Future work includes extending \ours to multilingual and spontaneous speech settings, exploring the dynamic scaling of correction strength, analyzing the interpretability of learned correction vectors, developing cluster-conditional correction vectors that can be selected or mixed adaptively at inference time based on speaker characteristics, and scaling \ours-SC to larger numbers of clusters ($k>8$) to study whether finer-grained subgroup partitioning yields further gains.